Rangiora: Climate

-Rangiora has an oceanic climate, (Cfb according to the Köppen climate classification), with warm summers and mild winters.
+Rangiora has an oceanic climate, (Cfb according to the Köppen climate classification), with warm summers and cool winters.
 Rangiora has an average annual mean of 11.5 C, an average annual high of 17.1 C and an average annual low of 6.0 C. January, the warmest month, has a mean of 16.7 C and an average high of 22.1 C, while the coolest month, July, has a mean of 6.1 C and an average low of 0.6 C.

 Rangiora receives 575.1 mm of precipitation annually over 83.0 precipitation days, which is quite dry compared to some other cities in New Zealand.
 The wettest month is April, which receives 58.0 mm and the most precipitation on average over 7.7 precipitation days is a tie between June and July.
 The driest month is September, which receives 34.1 mm over 6.0 precipitation days while the least amount of precipitation is February.
 Rangiora receives 2191.7 hours of sunshine annually, with winter being less sunny compared to summer.
 November is the sunniest month, receiving 232.0 hours of sunshine on average, while June is the least sunniest month, receiving 125.0 hours of sunshine on average.

 The highest official temperature ever recorded in New Zealand was 42.4 C at Rangiora on 7 February 1973.